Source: adapted from M. van de Voort and A. Rahman (2004) “Securing Global Supply Chains”, Port Technology International, 24th Edition, pp. 67-70.

 The security of transport systems involves several dimensions:

 - Contents.
 Ensuring that the cargo being carried is what is stated on the bill of lading or that passengers being carried are those on the manifest.
-Inspections by custom agencies are commonly undertaken with a variety of methods ranging from a simple direct visual inspection, a random check of cargo elements or a remote inspection involving scanning (e.g. gamma rays) or sensors (air sample analysis).
+Inspections by custom agencies are commonly undertaken with a variety of methods ranging from a simple direct visual inspection, a random check of cargo elements, or a remote inspection involving scanning (e.g. gamma rays) or sensors (air sample analysis).
 Discrepancies are likely to trigger additional inspections and further delays.
-Another quick method is the cross-referencing of the stated cargo contents to identify unusual cargo based upon the origin, the carrier and the destination, which requires a rule-based expert system.
+Another quick method is the cross-referencing of the stated cargo contents to identify unusual cargo based on the origin, the carrier, and the destination, which requires a rule-based expert system.
 International and national security agencies are also maintaining lists of passengers and passenger profiles subject to risks.

 - Route.
 Ensuring that the routing follows the scheduled route and that it remains within secure modes and locations, such as terminals and distribution centers.
+An unexpected deviation from the route can be subject to an alarm and warrant scrutiny.

 - Information.
 Ensuring that the information about the cargo or passengers is authenticated and verifiable.
 This means that critical information cannot be accessed or modified without credentials.